Smasher666x/MythicPlus/README.md

    - Import all `.sql` files from `Data/SQL/world` into your **world** database.
    - Import all `.sql` files from `Data/SQL/characters` into your **characters** database.

-3. **Client Patch:**
+3. **Client Setup:**
-   - Move `Data/Patch-Z.MPQ` from this repo into your WoW client's `Data` folder.
+   - **You must create your own custom patch file** to enable the MythicPlus interface, textures, and sounds.
-   - If you already have a `Patch-Z.MPQ`, either merge the contents or rename this file (e.g., `Patch-Y.MPQ`).
+   - Follow the detailed instructions in [`Data/Client/README.md`](Data/Client/README.md) to create your custom patch file.
-     The patch should be loaded late (alphabetically last) to avoid being overwritten by other patches.
+   - The patch file is required for proper display of the MythicPlus GUI, timer, vault interface, and custom textures.

 4. **Restart Server and Client:**
    - Restart your AzerothCore server.